nexdatas/nxsrecselector/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian trixie, bookworm, bullseye or ubuntu questing, noble, jammy packages can be found in the HDRI repository.
+Debian trixie, bookworm, bullseye or ubuntu resolute, noble, jammy packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key